-- Outside speakers as well as staff and volunteers work together to make our training sessions educational, interesting, interactive and practical.
+- Outside speakers as well as staff and volunteers work together to make our training sessions educational, interesting, interactive, and practical.

 - To be 21 years of age or older

-- Successful completion of the 30 hour training program and it's requirements
+- Successful completion of the 30 hour training program

 - Successful completion of 10 hours of court observation

 - To undergo local and federal criminal background checks

 - To complete an in-person interview with CASA staff